yarnthen/yarnthencohosking/_posts/2017-05-01-file-deployment-using-powershell-part-3.md

 {% highlight powershell %}
 function Appimpl {}
 {% endhighlight %}
-We will need to declare this program as a function so that we can trigger the program by keying in the name in powetshell.
+We will need to declare this program as a function so that we can trigger the program by keying in the name in powershell.
 Between the opening and closing curly bracket are where all the code will be.
 <br><br>
 ### Start with the ingredients and user input